|College Transfer / Preparatory Academics

 SSCC Works Closely With Four-Year Institutions

-South Seattle Community College has direct transfer agreements with the four-year schools and their branch campuses listed below.
+South Seattle College has direct transfer agreements with the four-year schools and their branch campuses listed below.
 Students transferring with an AA degree will be given 90 credits towards their 180 credit baccalaureate degree.
 Students should work closely with an advisor or counselor to ensure that all possible degree requirements are met prior to transfer.

 Preparing for College